V4Fire/Core/src/core/data/README.md

 }
 ```

-And finally, if you specify the default API URL within `core/config/api`, you can provide some chunks of an API URL that are applied to the base.
+Finally, if you specify the default API URL within `core/config/api`, you can provide some chunks of an API URL that are applied to the base.

 ```js
 import Provider, { provider } from 'core/provider';